 Medical malpractice law was enacted in the U.S. in the mid-1800s as the medical profession began to grow in its sophistication and scope of care.
-It’s no surprise that many of the early cases of medical malpractice came from the larger cities such as New York City at that time due to the number of people concentrated in large metropolitan areas.
+It’s no surprise that many of the early cases of medical malpractice came from the larger cities such as New York City due to the number of people concentrated in large metropolitan areas.
 Advancements in medical technology and physician training have certainly improved the quality of care in the U.S. but there is no way to eliminate the possibility of medical negligence.

-New York’s medical malpractice environment is similar to other areas of the country, but it has fallen behind in relation to the trend of decreasing numbers of malpractice claims and in a lower severity of payouts currently seen in many states.
+The New York medical malpractice environment is similar to other areas of the country, but it has fallen behind in relation to the trend of decreasing numbers of malpractice claims and in a lower severity of payouts currently seen in many states.
 For example, at least 30 states have put in place a limitation on the dollar amount for pain and suffering in medical malpractice lawsuits.
 New York on the other hand has no such limitation and, in fact, in a recent case, Reilly vs. St. Charles Hospital, a jury awarded one of the highest verdicts in state history in the amount of $130 million.

 Despite some of the challenges, physicians and other healthcare providers have choices for purchasing coverage for medical malpractice in New York.
 Physicians unable to get coverage through the private insurance companies because of claims or other restrictions can obtain protection through the Medical Malpractice Insurance Pool (MMIP), which is run by the state and must extend insurance to all applicants.